 - Only Safaricom mobile subscribers can benefit from this service presently.

-- Upon approval, the loan is sent to you via M-Pesa in a span of 3 minutes.
+- Upon approval, the loan is sent to you via M-Pesa in 3 minutes.

 - A 15% facilitation fee is charged with the loan amount.